szydlovski/country-codes-polish/README.md

 # country-codes-polish

 JSON files and ES Modules containing ISO 3166-1 country codes with Polish and English names.
-All data is parsed from [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1).
+All data is scraped from [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1).

 # Usage
 ```